 Do not miss the walk outside the Royal Palace, crossing the courtyard of honor, the courtyard of the carriages, the courtyard of the belvedere and the hanging gardens, which offer a splendid view of the Gulf of Naples and Vesuvius.
 From the courtyard of honor you can also access the Royal Gardens, a park full of statues, avenues and “secret” paths.
 The long external façade of the Royal Palace is characterized by the presence of the famous eight majestic statues of the kings who reigned in Naples Italy, whose placement inside the external niches was commissioned by King Umberto I of Savoy in 1888.
 If you are planning your holiday to visit Naples Italy, visit the Royal Palace is one of the things to do.

-Distance 800 meters form Toledo Metro Station
+- Distance 800 meters from Toledo Metro Station